 Thanks again to Rod Westmass, Juanita Cox-Westmaas, Ra Hendricks, and the Guyana Speaks team for organising another fabulous event in London, SW17.

 Harold ‘Dickie’ Bird, legendary international cricket umpire, poses with a copy of They Gave the Crowd Plenty Fun

 Dickie Bird was interviewed for the revised and updated edition of They Gave the Crowd Plenty Fun.
 Dickie shared some of his stories for the book, which included memorable tales about umpiring England v West Indies matches during the 1970s.
 Dickie umpired 66 test matches, 92 one day internationals and three world cup finals.

 Dickie is pictured with Warren Cowley from the Dickie Bird Foundation (left) and Dave Callaghan (right), the BBC voice of Yorkshire cricket on radio.
-The photo was taken at a recent event at Yorkshire Cricket Club, Headingley, Leeds, to launch Steve Patterson’s Benefit Season.
+The photo was taken at an event at Yorkshire Cricket Club, Headingley, Leeds, to launch Steve Patterson’s Benefit Season.
 Steve has played for Yorkshire since 2002.

 Colin’s talk was enjoyed by an appreciative audience who got involved in the question and answer session and bought copies of They Gave the Crowd Plenty Fun.

 Thanks again to Chris, Alfred, Theresa and everyone at Battersea library for helping to organise this event.

 Thanks, also, to Michael for taking photographs at the event and giving Colin a lift home!

 Colin gave a talk and signed books for an enthusiastic audience at Richmond library on 20 October 2016